cyberinsightsai/sue/README.md

 ## 🤝 Contributing

-This application is designed for educational and development purposes.
+This application was made by Andrés Alonso and is designed for educational and development purposes.
 Feel free to:
 - Optimize for different edge devices
 - Add support for additional file formats
 - Improve the user interface